oddbird/oddleventy/content/blog/wingingit/winging-it-08.md

   Why is it exciting?
   What can you use it for?
   How does the polyfill work?
-  Join us as we talk through these questions and answer yours in our monthly live stream.
+  Join James Stuckey Weber and Miriam Suzanne as they talk through these questions and answer yours in our monthly live stream.
 ---